BishopFox/badPods/yaml/priv-and-hostpid/README.md

     tty: true
     securityContext:
       privileged: true
-    #nodeName: k8s-control-plane-node # Force your pod to run on a control-plane node by uncommenting this line and changing to a control-plane node name  restartPolicy: Always
+  #nodeName: k8s-control-plane-node # Force your pod to run on a control-plane node by uncommenting this line and changing to a control-plane node name
   ```
 [pod-priv-and-hostpid.yaml](pod-priv-and-hostpid.yaml)